spatie/laravel-event-sourcing/docs/using-aggregates/testing-aggregates.md

 }
 ```

-You can choose to do manual assertions in the `assertThat` closure.
-You can also return `true` or `false` from it, which will result in an extra assertion being automatically performed.
+You can choose to do manually perform assertions in the `assertThat` closure.
+Alternatevily, you can return `true` or `false` from.
+Returning false will fail the test.

 ## Disabling dispatching events